 |Formulations||Breaking strength (Kg/cm2)||Disintegration time (min)||Drug Content (%)|

-The in vitro drug dissolution studies of the MO containing formulations were executed in phosphate buffer pH 7.4.
-The formulation F1 containing the highest ratio of MO released 84.41% of drug in just 30 minutes Fig. 1.
-The formulation F2 represented the optimized release of 81.35% over the range of 1 hr.
+The in-vitro drug dissolution studies of the MO containing formulations were executed in phosphate buffer pH 7.4.
+The formulation F1 containing the highest ratio of MO released 84.41% of the drug in just 30 minutes Fig. 1.
+The formulation F2 represented the optimized release of 81.35% over the range of 1 h.
 In contrast, F3 presented the lowest cumulative drug release of 74.04% at 60 minutes Table 4.

 TABLE 5: ACCELERATED STABILITY STUDIES OF OPTIMIZED FORMULATION (F2)

-CONCLUSION: This research outcome indicated that the combination of MO, a key ingredient obtain from Madhuca longifolia and PEG 6000 (F2) demonstrated the highest drug release of 81.35% at the end of 1 hr which was far better than the cocoa butter based formulation (F3) which exhibited a release of 74.04%.
-The ratio of 1:1 of MO was also found to be better than the ratio of 3:1 which demonstrated highest release of 84.41% in 30 minutes.
+CONCLUSION: This research outcome indicated that the combination of MO, a key ingredient obtain from Madhuca longifolia and PEG 6000 (F2) demonstrated the highest drug release of 81.35% at the end of 1 h which was far better than the cocoa butter based formulation (F3) which exhibited a release of 74.04%.
+The ratio of 1:1 of MO was also found to be better than the ratio of 3:1 which demonstrated the highest release of 84.41% in 30 min.